harrisonized/harrisonized.github.io/_posts/2019-05-14-gradcafe-physics.md

 ## **Data Cleaning**

 Although downloading the data is easier than scraping it myself, there is still some work I had to do.
 I cleaned the data by dropping NaNs, filtered out erroneous data, one-hot-encoded some categorical features, converted numbers from string to float type, and selected on Ph.D. admissions only.
-Furthermore, I chose to focus on applicants after 2014, since this seems to be when the number of entries on The Grad Cafe reaches its peak, as seen in the figure below.
+Furthermore, I chose to analyze applications after 2014, since this seems to be when the number of entries on The Grad Cafe reaches its peak, as seen in the figure below.

 ![number-of-entries-by-year.png](https://raw.githubusercontent.com/harrisonized/gradcafe-physics/master/figures/eda/number-of-entries-by-year.png)